Compton Domvile (Royal Navy officer): HMS Dido

 He became captain of the Royal Naval College, Greenwich until 19 September 1879, followed by a return to sea as captain of the steam corvette HMS Dido, replacing Captain Arthur Richard Wright who had died on 19 August 1879.
 Dido served on the west coast of Africa, including service in the first Boer War (1880–1881).
 After the Battle of Laing's Nek, Dido contributed 50 men and two field guns to a Naval Brigade, which went to the front under Lieutenant Henry Ogle.
 This brigade shared in the disaster at the Battle of Majuba Hill on 27 February, where Dido lost 3 killed and 3 wounded.
 Captain Domvile took charge of the Naval Brigade, but no further action took place before a peace was concluded.

 In October 1881, Dido crossed the Atlantic and joined the North America and West Indies squadron, with Domvile serving as an acting commodore in Jamaica in 1882.
 She was paid off at Barbados on 16 February 1883.

 Flag rank

 From 1884 to 1886 Domville was the captain of HMS Temeraire in the Mediterranean, and from there he went to become the captain of the stone frigate (shore establishment) HMS Excellent, the gunnery school at Portsmouth.

 In 1888, Domvile became naval aide-de-camp to Queen Victoria, and served on the Ordnance Committee from 1890 to 1891.
 On 4 January 1891 he was promoted to rear-admiral and was appointed Director of Naval Ordnance from 1891 to 1894.
-He went to the Mediterranean as second-in-command of the Mediterranean Fleet from 1894 to 1896, and on promotion to vice-admiral on 23 February 1897, he was appointed Superintendent of Naval Reserves.
+He went to the Mediterranean as second-in-command of the Mediterranean Fleet from 1894 to 1896, and on promotion to vice-admiral on 23 February 1897, he was appointed Superintendent of Naval Reserves, based on the HMS Alexandra as his flagship.
 In 1898 he was appointed as a Knight Commander of the Order of the Bath.